-Please take all forms of family violence, including animal cruelty, seriously.
-Animal abuse is a red flags for other forms of human violence, past, present or future.
+Please take all forms of family violence, including animal abuse, seriously.
+Animal abuse is a red flag for other forms of human violence, past, present or future.

 Call your local law enforcement agency or 9-1-1 immediately if you have an emergency or life-threatening situation.

 Over the past 35 years, researchers and professionals in a variety of human services and animal welfare disciplines have established significant correlations between animal abuse, child abuse and neglect, domestic violence, elder abuse and other forms of violence.